“As we got on the boat, sunlight brightened the sky, coloring the clouds a soft pastel pink.

 I and the other journalists sat at the table, waiting for instructions and talking with researchers who had joined us.

-Jaime Jahncke, a San Francisco State University professor, Point Blue Conservation ocean ecologist and one of the principal investigators for this cruise, sat with us and gave a breakdown of what we were doing on this boat early in the morning.
+Jaime Jahncke, San Francisco State University adjunct professor and Point Blue Conservation Science ocean ecologist and one of the principal investigators for this cruise, sat with us and gave a breakdown of what we were doing on this boat early in the morning.
 To put simply what Jahncke explained, we were heading out to the open sea just beyond Marin and Sonoma counties to take samples from the ocean.

-These samples and surveys are for the Applied California Current Ecosystems Studies (ACCESS), a dedicated and robust long-term collaborative research program in partnership with the Greater Farallones Association; National Oceanic and Atmospheric Administration (NOAA) Sanctuaries; and Point Blue Conservation, based in Petaluma.
+These samples and surveys are for the Applied California Current Ecosystems Studies (ACCESS), a dedicated and robust long-term collaborative research program in partnership with the Greater Farallones Association; National Oceanic and Atmospheric Administration (NOAA) Sanctuaries; and Point Blue Conservation Science, based in Petaluma.

 The project, now in its 20th year, is a vital part of understanding our impact on the oceans around the Bay Area and will only continue to be critical as the threats from climate change grow with each passing season.

-ACCESS is also key to understanding and conserving the area, especially for many of the threatened and endangered species in these waters, such as humpback whales.
+ACCESS is also key to understanding and conserving the area, especially for many of the threatened and endangered species in these waters, such as humpback whales, fin whales, and blue whales.

 Jahncke, along with a varied team of scientists, has taken these exact samples and surveys for the whole of ACCESS’s existence.